altugbakan/accelerated-cpp-solutions/Section 8/README.md

 ## Questions and Solutions

 ### Q0: Compile, execute, and test the programs in this chapter.
+The programs in this chapter are compiled and tested.
+The programs can be found in the book.

 ### Q1: Note that the various `analysis` functions we wrote in §6.2/110 share the same behavior; they differ only in terms of the functions they call to calculate the final grade.
 Write a template function, parametrized by the type of the grading function, and use that function to evaluate the grading schemes.
+The program can be found in [q01.cpp](./q01.cpp). `analysis_tmp` and `write_analysis_tmp` functions use templates parametrized by the type of the grading function. `write_analysis_tmp` is used to evaluate the grading schemes.

 ### Q2: Implement the following library algorithms, which we used in Chapter 6 and described in §6.5/121.
 Specify what kinds of iterators they require.
 Try to minimize the number of distinct iterator operations that each function requires.
 After you have finished your implementation, see §B.3/322 to see how well you did.
 ```